About Sean Ondes

 One thing kept coming up with one client after another.
 They had some idea of what they wanted to work on but it was out of focus.
-Since their ideas were rough, many of them ended up giving up on them.
-These were good people and they had passion.
+Since their ideas were rough around the edges, many of them ended up giving up on their dreams.
+These were good people and they had passion but it wasn't enough.
 They had passion but needed a plan.
 I wanted to help but I didn't know where to start.

 I knew what I had to do.
-I had to learn how to help.
-And I did.
+I learned how to give them the help they really needed.

 I had a great opportunity to work at a top-notch web development company based in Concord, CA. After that, I got valuable experience building websites for a music related startup and independent record label in Berkeley.
 While living nearby in Oakland, I got a huge dose of the entrepreneurial spirit that drives a large section of the San Francisco Bay Area.